Leane Zugsmith: Biography

-Zugsmith was born in Louisville, Kentucky on 18 January 1903 to Albert Zugsmith and Gertrude Appel.
-She lived in New York City, where she became a leftist journalist, proletarian writer and activist.
 She and playwright Carl Randau formed a salon, where she entertained guests such as Lillian Hellman, Dashiell Hammett, Heywood Broun, and Louis Kronenberger.
 She married Randau in 1940.
 She later moved to small-town New England.

 She wrote novels and short stories.
-Her novel All Victories Are Alike is about a disillusioned newspaper columnist.
 The Summer Soldier is about a civil rights committee that investigates allegations of violence against workers in a southern town.

 American Naturalist writer Theodore Dreiser had a copy of Never Enough in his library.

 Her younger brother, Albert Zugsmith, was an American film producer, film director and screenwriter who specialized in low-budget exploitation films through the 1950s and 1960s.